-This program consists of courses offered by the Department of Economics, other departments in the School of Business and the Divison of International Studies.
+This program consists of courses offered by the Department of Economics, other departments in the College of Business and the Divison of World Languages and Cultures.
 The program combines training in economics, management and other business skills with language skills and an appreciation for cultural differences that affect business relations in the global marketplace.
 Students specializing in the international business studies option must have a minimum of two courses in a foreign language consisting of 8 credit hours.

-International Business Option Requirements Semester Hours

-INTL 3000 Introduction to International Studies

-ECON 4100 Intermediate Macroeconomics 3

-MNGT 4750 International Business Management
+International Business Option Requirements Semester Hours INTL 3000 Introduction to International Studies 3 ECON 4100 Intermediate Macroeconomics (WI) 4 MNGT 4750 International Business Management 3

+College of Business 77

-MKTG 4650 International Marketing
+MKTG 4650 International Marketing 3

-International Business Option Elective 1
+International Business Option Elective 1 3

-International Business Option Elective 1
+International Business Option Elective 1 3

 Economics or Business Elective 3

-Economics or Business Elective
+Economics or Business Elective 3

-Total Hours 24
+Total Hours 2

-1 ECON 4700 International Economics, ECON 4050 Intern national Institutions
+1 FCON 4700 International Economics, FCON 4050 International Institutions

-and Contemporary Trade Policy, FINA 4750 International Fi inance, MNGT 4760
+1 ECON 4700 International Economics, ECON 4050 International Institutions and Contemporary Trade Policy, FINA 4750 International Finance, MNGT 4760 International Law.

-International Law.